nolith/abisso.org/projects/about-me/index.md

 </ul>
 </div>

+**I'm sorry but this plugin is no longer supported by me.
+If you want to take the ownership of this project please send me a message.**

 The About Me Wordpress plugin is a sidebar widget that displays icon links to your profile pages on other social networking sites.
 You can see it in action here on the right hand side of my blog.